-The JEDI region is a dynamic economic development partnership between the County of Wetaskiwin No. 10 & the Town of Millet.
-Conveniently located in central Alberta on the Highway 2 corridor it offers a casual country setting with a strong and diverse economy.
+JEDI is a dynamic non-profit economic development organization providing services to the County of Wetaskiwin No. 10.
+The County of Wetaskiwin (JEDI Region) is conveniently located in central Alberta on the Highway 2 corridor it offers a casual country setting with a strong and diverse economy.

 The Region stretches from Bittern Lake on the east boundary to the Alder Flats area in the west.

-Covering an area of 3,324.87 square kilometres (821,593 acres) of rich and fertile agricultural land, it is both a major producer of grain and livestock and a centre for the agriculture industry.
+Covering an area of 3,322.4 square kilometres (820,983 acres) of rich and fertile agricultural land, it is both a major producer of grain and livestock and a centre for the agriculture industry.
 The JEDI region is also home to an advanced manufacturing and technology sector with several large industrial companies servicing global customers.